sathish316/APIfy/views/tutorial/create.md

     <br/>

-3. Use any Inspect tool to get CSS or XPATH selector for each attribute you want in your API.
+3. Use Firefox / Chrome Inspect to get CSS or XPATH selector for each attribute you want in your API.

     Drag
     <a href="javascript: (function(){ var myNamespace = 'findXpath72789'; var myURL='https://dl.dropbox.com/u/848981/it/xp/xp-cld.js'; if (window[myNamespace]) window[myNamespace](); else { var elt=document.getElementsByTagName('head')[0] || document.getElementsByTagName('body')[0]; if (elt) { var script=document.createElement('script'); script.type='text/javascript'; script.src=myURL; elt.appendChild(script); } else alert('You must be on a html page for this to work'); } })(); ; void 0;">XCPath</a>